This story was written for the February edition of the monthly Furious Fiction contest.

 “I understand,” I said.
 “I, for one, am fully at peace with myself.”

-“I’m happy to hear that,” the angle acknowledged.
+“I’m happy to hear that,” the angel acknowledged.
 “Is that the reason why you are here?”

 “Sort of,” I replied.
 “I like being in heaven, but I think I can be more useful on earth.”